-We’ve been lucky with some fantastic weather so far this summer, but it can be a struggle to keep cool at home.
-Here are five simple tips to help everyone keep cool and hopefully avoid those restless hot nights.
+Try these five simple tips to help keep cool at home this summer.
 You can also find more information here from The Lullaby Trust about keeping babies safe in hot weather.

 Guest Blog from Harrogate Mumbler